unibas-gravis/scalismo-tutorial/docs/tutorials/tutorial8.md

 #### Landmark uncertainty:

-As you could see previously, when specifying the training data for the posterior GP computation, we model the uncertainty of the input data.
+When we are specifying the training data for the posterior GP computation, we model the uncertainty of the input data.
+The variance of this noise model has a large influence on the resulting posterior distribution.
-This can allow to tune the fitting results.
+We should choose it always such that it corresponds as closely as possible to the real uncertainty of our observation.

-Below, we perform the posterior computation again with, this time, a 5 times bigger noise variance.
+To see how this variance influences the posterior, we perform the posterior computation again with, this time, a 5 times bigger noise variance.

 ```scala